rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 > The pod will be terminated in case it constantly tries to use more memory than
 > what is defined and will give OOM(Out of Memory) error in the logs.

+> [!NOTE]
-> [!NOTE] By default kubernetes doesn't have a cpu or memory request limit set.
+> By default kubernetes doesn't have a cpu or memory request limit set.

+Limit Ranges
+We can ensure all pods have some default resource set by using **limit ranges**.